NPP is 'I'm not aware' gov't - Mahama teases - Ghana News

 Former President John Dramani Mahama has mocked the governing New Patriotic Party (NPP) describing it as an “I’m not aware government.”

-While addressing teeming NDC members at Techiman in the Brong Ahafo Region on Saturday during the party’s the 5th Unity Walk session, John Mahama said the governing party seems to be detached from the reality on the grounds.“Of late, when something happens, the government will say they did not know anything about it.
+While addressing a teeming crowd of NDC members at Techiman in the Brong Ahafo Region on Saturday during the party’s the 5th Unity Walk session, John Mahama said the governing party seems to be detached from the reality on the grounds.

+“Of late, when something happens, the government will say they did not know anything about it.
 Someone said this is an unaware government.
 The NPP government said they are unaware of the Television Licence court, they are also unaware of the drivers getting first aid kits for their cars, they are also unaware of the $10,000 payment to sit by the President [Akufo-Addo] at the expatriate awards,” he said.

-This he said, the Akufo-Addo government on several occasions had claimed that they were not consulted before controversial policies including the compulsory sale of first aid kits to drivers by the DVLA various agencies were implemented.

 We’re not scared of Special Prosecutor

-On the controversial Special Prosecutor office, John Mahama said although they are not scared of such office, NDC members should support their colleagues who are hauled.
+On the controversial Special Prosecutor office, John Mahama said although they are not scared of such an office, NDC members should support their colleagues who are hauled before it.

 He also advised NDC members not to make any premature judgment on their colleagues dragged before the Special Prosecutor over corruption allegations.